What you need to know about the Great American Eclipse of 2017

 It's been 99 years since the last 'Great American Eclipse'

 The Great American Eclipse of 1918 crossed the States from Washington state to Florida.
-(Photo: Denver Post)
+(Image: Denver Post)

 The last time a solar eclipse crossed from coast to coast in the U.S. was nearly a century ago on June 8, 1918.
 At the time, the largest city to bear witness to the phenomenon was Denver, Colorado, which had a population of just over 250,000.

-Note: Editor's note: This story has been updated since it was originally published in April 2017.